Cheesemaking leaves you with a little bit of cheese and an incredible amount of whey. What can we do with the leftover whey?

 Almost any baking recipe calling for buttermilk, and many calling for sour milk, can use whey – I use it in pancakes, cornbread, biscuits, muffins, and dumplings.

 Soak grains like oatmeal before cooking.
 Whey is fine to sit on the countertop overnight with the your oats, and they’ll only take a moment to heat up in the morning.
+As a note, that doesn’t mean you can leave it out indefinitely.
+Whey will develop mold if left too long.

 It is fabulous for dogs, giving them shiny coats.